espakm/fmmi/README.md

 In practical implementation, this "padding" can be achieved either by allocating a larger space for the matrix and filling up the superseding area with zeros, or by modifying the indexing operator to return zeros when an "outsider" element is referred to.
-Both have significant run-time costs.
+Both solutions have significant run-time costs.

-To avoid this extra cost, I chose to partition the matrices instead of extending them to the square of power of 2 size, even when the size of the matrix was not divisible by 2.
-In this case (when the height or width was odd), I split off the first column and/or row vector of the matrix, applied the operation to these vectors, then applied the algorithm on the other (even sized) partition of the matrix and then combined the results.
+To avoid this extra cost, I chose to partition the matrices for multiplication instead of extending them to the square of power of 2 size, even when the size of the matrix was not divisible by 2.
+In this case (when the height or width was odd), the first column or row vector of the matrix has been split off, the operation has been applied first on these vectors, then on the other (even sized) partition of the matrix and then the results have been combined.

 This implementation performed much faster for (2^n-1)x(2^n-1) sized matrices than for (2^n)x(2^n) sized ones what approves that using padding would have been impractical.

+This method of partitioning has been applied only for the multiplication of odd sized matrices.
+For matrix inversion, the matrices have been extended with the unity matrix from the bottom right and zeros from the bottom and the right, as suggested by the paper.

 The other main difference is related to the matrix inversion algorithm.
 In the paper an assumption is made that matrix A (whose inverse is to be determined) is